-NUTR-368 Health Assessment (3 Credits)
+NUTR-368 Health Assessment Techniques (3 Credits)

 This course assists the student in collecting appropriate subjective and objective data associated with obtaining a health and diet history.
 This course provides an introduction to physical and diagnostic assessment of health status.
-Physical assessment competencies to be attained at the novice level include: assessment of body composition; measurement of vital signs; blood glucose; physical assessment of fluid status; assessment of 'normal' breath and heart sounds; intra-and extra-oral assessment, dysphagia screening; and clinical assessment of nutrition status.
+Physical assessment competencies to be attained at the novice level include: assessment of body composition; measurement of vital signs; blood glucose; physical assessment of fluid status; assessment of 'normal' breath and heart sounds; and clinical assessment of nutrition status.
 The emphasis is on knowing normal findings and normal variations in the healthy adult, well child, and the well older adult.
 Prerequisite: 341.
 Restricted to students accepted into the CMD program.
 Graded CR/NC.

-NUTR-370 Developmental Nutrition (3 Credits)
+NUTR-370 Lifecycle Nutrition: Pre-Conception to Adolescence (3 Credits)